Thomascountz/thomascountz/_posts/2023-07-06-utilizing-docker-for-bundling-in-a-specific-ruby-environment.md

 Let's take an example of running `bundle install` in a project that requires JRuby.
 We'll use JRuby as an example as it's not always as straightforward to install as CRuby.

-First (assuming you hav Docker running locally), pull the Docker image from DockerHub for the Ruby version you need.
+First (assuming you have Docker running locally), pull the Docker image from DockerHub for the Ruby version you need.

 ```shell
 docker pull jruby:latest